LeaVerou/lea.verou.me/2023/eigensolutions/index.md

 </figcaption>
 </figure>

-Often, the design process for creator tools consists of *matching* these use cases to solutions, which can happen before, during, or after idea conception:
+Unlike the linear design process of transactional processes, the design process for creator tools often consists of *matching* use cases to solutions, which can happen before, during, or after idea conception:

 <figure>